folkertdev/elm-md5/README.md

 Compute MD5 message digests in Elm.

+This is a maintained fork of sanichi/elm-md5 focusing on performance.

 ## Quick Start

 This library exposes just one function, `hex`, which takes a `String` input and returns the 128-bit MD5